kim-minah/Qualtrics_Merge/README.md

    ```r
    source("ChildPsych_Qualtrics_Merge_v3.R")
    ```
-(This will automatically source ChildPsych_QualtricsColNames_v2.R.)
+   (This will automatically source `ChildPsych_QualtricsColNames_v2.R`.)
 4. Script actions:

-Applies harmonized column names from ChildPsych_QualtricsColNames_v2.R Removes redundant rows (e.g., test data, Qualtrics metadata fields) Reconciles differences across age groups and pilot datasets Merges all datasets into a single file
+   - Applies harmonized column names from `ChildPsych_QualtricsColNames_v2.R`
+   - Removes redundant rows (e.g., test data, Qualtrics metadata fields)
+   - Reconciles differences across age groups and pilot datasets
+   - Merges all datasets into a single file
-Archives previous exports and merged outputs
+   - Archives previous exports and merged outputs
-Writes a new merged dataset to the repo root
+   - Writes a new merged dataset to the repo root

+---

 ## Output
-Childpsych_Merged_Qualtrics_M_DD_YYYY.csv
+- **`Childpsych_Merged_Qualtrics_M_DD_YYYY.csv`**
   Cleaned, standardized dataset combining pilot and main study questionnaire data.
-QC steps at the end of the script compare ExternalReference and DEMOS_Q1 IDs and report mismatches.
+- QC steps at the end of the script compare `ExternalReference` and `DEMOS_Q1` IDs and report mismatches.

+---

 ## Notes

-Pilot data participants are treated as timepoint 2 in ID fields.
+- Pilot data participants are treated as **timepoint 2** in ID fields.

-Differences in questionnaire structure between age groups (e.g., CBCL Preschool vs. CBCL, missing ICUP_Q7 in pilot) are resolved automatically by the colnames script.
+- Differences in questionnaire structure between age groups (e.g., CBCL Preschool vs. CBCL, missing ICUP_Q7 in pilot) are resolved automatically by the colnames script.

-Large CSV files and history files (*.csv, .Rhistory) should be excluded from version control via .gitignore.
+- Large CSV files and history files (`*.csv`, `.Rhistory`) should be excluded from version control via `.gitignore`.